lu-kno/DeskOrganizerWeBots/Report/Project Report.md

   <p class = "image-description">Figure 4: image_344.txt in path: ..\DataSet\train\annotations  </p>
 </div>

-In order to enhance the performance of the model, an alternative image configuration was also employed.
+We generated 1200 images for training and 300 images for validation using this configuration.
+In order to enhance the performance of the model, an alternative image configuration was also developed.

 <p class = "sub-header">Configuration 2: Four-angled rotation </p>

-The second configuration was designed to provide single object images at four different viewpoints for training.
-First a function to move the camera to a specified viewpoint was developed.
-The function accepts two parameters: a reference to the supervisor object and the index of the viewpoint to be moved to.
+The second configuration was designed to provide single object images at four distinct viewpoints, serving as training data.
+To achieve this, a function was created to relocate the camera to a designated viewpoint.
+This function accepts two inputs: a reference to the supervisor object and an index specifying the desired viewpoint.
+The supervisor is used to alter the camera perspective while index is utilized to determine the camera's position based on a list of coordinates.
+Furthermore, a function was implemented to facilitate the exchange of objects on the table.
+This function takes three inputs as arguments: a reference to the supervisor object, a reference to the table object, and an index indicating the desired object.
+Finally, a function was created to randomly modify the orientation of the current node-object, resulting in a diverse set of images taken from the same viewpoint.
+After the completion of these steps, a routine was implemented that integrates the various functions.
+The code segment below presents the implementation of this function.

 ```python
 1 def single_objectImage_setup(supervisor,table,imagesPerViewpoint):